rabius-sunny/sheikh-portfolio-2/src/pages/style-guide.md

 ---
 title: Style Guide
+subtitle: >-
-subtitle: The study guide provides you how to get sta
+  The study guide provides you steps and necessary information how to get started in education with Islam.
 seo:
   title: Theme Style Guide
   description: A reference for suggested typographic treatment and styles for your content